River Raisin National Battlefield Park

-The park offers walking trails to interest the casual visitor or War of 1812 history buff.
-A good place to begin your visit is the park's
+The Battlefield was added to the National Park Service in October 2010 and officially opened May 2011.
+The park offers walking and biking trails, as well as the River Raisin Heritage Trail, to interest the casual visitor or War of 1812 history buff.
+A good place to begin your visit is the park's new Visitor and Education

 While visiting the park we ask that you observe a few simple park rules: